 - This money will be used to pay refunds to Radio Rentals customers who started Rent Try $1 Buy rentals between 28 March 2011 and 29 March 2017 (except in South Australia) and who register for a refund.

-- The way refunds are calculated and the process for paying them have to be approved by the Court as fair before any refunds can be paid.
+- The way refunds are calculated and the process for paying them are fair.

 - Anyone who gets a refund as part of the settlement cannot have their own separate case against Radio Rentals for their Rent Try $1 Buy rentals.

-- The costs of running the class action and administering the settlement must also be approved by the Federal Court as fair and reasonable.
+- The costs of running the class action and administering the settlement.
 These costs will be paid from the settlement money paid by Radio Rentals and AIG.

 Where is the statement of claim and other legal documents?